pouryafard75/Scheduling-Lectures-with-Restrictions/README.md

 Algorithm
 </b> </i>

 The algorithms will create and fill a priorityqueue with teachers called possibleTeachers.
 The teacher with the less number of expertise will come at the first of the queue.
 Then we iterate through lectures.
-By having this approach, we designate the less accomplished professors at first and while the algorithms continues we have teachers who are more versatile.
+By having this approach, we designate the less accomplished professors at first and while the algorithms continues we have teachers who are more versatile.(Greedy Approach)